dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 2. Install the dbt Cloud CLI with Homebrew:

-   - First, remove a tap, which is like a separate repository for packages, from Homebrew.
-This stops Homebrew from installing packages from that repository:
+   - First, remove the dbt-labs tap, the separate repository for packages, from Homebrew.
+This prevents Homebrew from installing packages from that repository:
       ```bash
       brew untap dbt-labs/dbt
    -  Then run `brew tap` to add and install the dbt Cloud CLI as a package: